Select All Features Of Diplomonads.

 Step-by-Step Breakdown of Diplomonad Features

-Anaerobic Metabolism: Diplomonads lack mitochondria and instead use mitosomes for energy production.
+3. Anaerobic Metabolism: Diplomonads lack mitochondria and instead use mitosomes for energy production.
 They rely on glycolysis and other anaerobic pathways to generate ATP, making them well-suited for oxygen-depleted habitats.

 Real Examples of Diplomonads

 The most well-known example of a diplomonad is Giardia lamblia, a parasitic protist that infects the intestines of humans and other animals.
 Giardia is responsible for giardiasis, a diarrheal disease characterized by abdominal cramps, bloating, and nausea.
 The organism attaches to the intestinal lining using its adhesive disc, a specialized structure derived from the cytoskeleton.
-Another example is Hexamita, a diplomonad found in the intestines of fish and other aquatic organisms.
+That said, another example is Hexamita, a diplomonad found in the intestines of fish and other aquatic organisms.
 Some species of Hexamita are pathogenic and can cause diseases in aquaculture.

 Scientific and Theoretical Perspective